What Is An Activist Investor

 #4 – Barry Rosenstein

 Barry is the founder of JANA Partners LLC, an activist hedge fund firm.
-Barry had a net worth of $1.3 billion in 2008 and is known for his bet in Whole Foods, in which he along with other investors owned 8.8%.
-He sold his investment for $300 million when Whole Foods got merged with Amazon.
+Barry had a net worth of $1.3 billion in 2008 and is known for his bet in Whole Foods, in which he, along with other investors, owned 8.8%.
+He sold his investment for $300 million when Whole Foods merged with Amazon.

-- They bring new ideas on the table
+- They bring new ideas to the table.

-- Activism does not result in greater good all the time as activist investors are also wrong at times.
-They bring about radical changes in the business just to realize that those changes were not at all required, leaving the company in a bigger mess than before.
+- Activism does not result in the greater good, as activist investors are sometimes wrong.
+Instead, they bring about radical changes in the business to realize that those changes were not required, leaving the company in a bigger mess than before.

 - Selling from active investors might lead to huge price breaks, leading to significant losses to other investors.

-While the benefits of activism are debatable and results have been mixed, the success of shareholder activism largely depends on the philosophy of the activist investor.
+Thus, even though they have different approach, both of them play an essential role in the market.
+While the benefits of activism are debatable, and results have been mixed, the success of shareholder activism largely depends on the philosophy of the activist investor.
 A long-term value-investing philosophy generally benefits all the parties involved.
-A selfish short-sighted philosophy generally does more harm than good.
+Conversely, a selfish, short-sighted philosophy usually does more harm than good.

-This has been a guide to Activist Investor and its Definition.
-Here we discuss the list of notable activist investor along with their roles and how does it work.
+This has been a guide to what is an Activist Investor.
+We explain it with examples, list of activist investors, strategy & differences with private equity.
 You may also have a look at the following articles –